sparkfun/RFM69HCW_Breakout/README.md

 -------------------
 * **/software/Arduino/libraries** - Contains the [RFM69 library](https://github.com/LowPowerLab/RFM69) written by Felix Rusu of [LowPowerLab.com](lowpowerlab.com).

 * **/software/Arduino/RFM69HCW_examples** - Example Arduino sketches showing how to use the RFM69HCW breakout board.
-Note that the examples included in the above library were written for the Low Power Lab [Moteino](http://lowpowerlab.com/moteino/) hardware and require modification to run on other Arduinos.
-The RFM69HCW_examples will run on most Arduinos without modification.
+Read the comments in the sketch for wiring and power instructions.
+Note that the examples included with the above library were written for the Low Power Lab [Moteino](http://lowpowerlab.com/moteino/) hardware and require modification to run on other Arduinos.
+These RFM69HCW_examples will run on most Arduinos without modification.

 * **/hardware** - Eagle design files (.brd, .sch)